Categories: Technology

 Apple announced during its WWDC keynote that iOS apps will run on macOS, starting with the next major release of macOS this expected to be released today — macOS Catalina.
 Developers like OrderJump will be able to release ground breaking B2B mCommerce Apps that run on iPad on the Mac without much effort.

 With our first look we saw that OSX Catalina looks more like the mobile OS then ever before.
-Screen time, reminders, and other commonly used mobile apps have been added to the desktop and some apps have been removed from iOS (RIP iTunes) in preparation of more ubiquitous experience.
+Screen time, reminders, and other commonly used mobile apps have been added to the desktop and some apps have been removed from iOS (RIP iTunes) in preparation of a more ubiquitous experience.
 Apple is using Project Catalyst for those apps.
 That project is what you may already know under Apple’s internal codename Marzipan.

 Catalyst has been available to developers today with the first beta version of macOS Catalina.
 Many cutting edge developers like OrderJump have played with the feature this summer and stand ready to take advantage this year.